juliannehiew/Homework-unit-1/README.md

 * What has been the business impact of this company so far?

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

+Measures of success include:
+Funds under management
+Annual and longer-term (eg. 3 years, 5 years, 10 years) return on Investment.

 * How is your company performing relative to competitors in the same domain?

+In comparison to other high-growth FinTech companies, such as Robinhood, both FinTech companies are designed for investors who are drawn into developing valuable investing experience.
+However, their differences have outweighed their similarities in this domain.
+Betterment is a robo-adviser and goal-oriented, offering low risk investment strategy that creates a safe space for customers to make decisions about their money and manage their wealth with a retirement plan.
+Betterment’s customers would set goals and utilize the machine to manage their investment over a period of years, which make personal finances as easy as possible.
+On contrary, Robinhood is a highly streamlined trading platform which may channel active users into high-volume and high-risk trading positions, particularly investment is dealt at great speed , providing basic trading instructions such as stop-loss and limit orders, offers neither automation no advising can be difficult for inexperienced investors to learn how to invest wisely or well.

 ## Recommendations